rvs-fluid-it/dropwizard-configurable-assets-bundle/readme.md

 # Configurable Assets Bundle for Dropwizard

+*Warning:*

+*Three pull requests are send to dropwizard-bundles/dropwizard-configurable-assets-bundle.*
+*When the pull requests are merged, then be.fluid-it.tools.dropwizard:dropwizard-configurable-assets-bundle:0.8.2-1 becomes obsolete.*

 This GitHub repository contains a drop-in replacement for Yammer's `AssetsBundle` class that allows for a better developer experience.
 Developers can use the `ConfiguredAssetsBundle` class anywhere they would use a `AssetsBundle` in their Dropwizard applications and take advantage of the ability